ausintepooo/EjeepTicketing.py-2-/UserGuide.md

-# User Guide for EjeepTicketing.py-2-
+## User Guide for FareTicketing.py-2-

 # Introduction
-The Ejeep Ticketing System is a Python-based terminal system,
+The Fare Ticketing System is a Python-based terminal system,
 designed to help jeepney or transport operators, and manage
 passenger fares from the starmall ↔ sampol route.